Essential medicines: Implementation

 While the WHO Essential Medicine Lists are a very valuable tool and integral to the country's medicine policy, there has not yet been enough effort to implement them.
 There are several factors that affect the adaptation and implementation of the WHO Essential Medicine Lists, as found by a 2022 qualitative evidence synthesis.
 This study identified areas that need support in order to implement EML at a country level.
 The lack of effort to implement WHO Essential medicines lists undermines the potential health benefits, exacerbates inequities in access, increase health costs and infrastructure.

 Implementation of the WHO EML can be done with national medication selection committees that are able to operate with consultive mandates.
 These committees also need very clear leadership, monitoring, and evaluations.
 Implementation of EMLs can be done efficiently if there is a form of a reimbursement process in order to help keep costs low.
 Additionally, EMLs should have recommended clinical practices, such as listing necessary items, in order to make implementation of the list easy to do.
 For example, in the case of injectable medications, the EML should indicate that in addition to the medication a patient would also need an injection device and safety box.
 Finally, there needs to be clear legislation and monitoring to make sure there is compliance.

+In May 2026 the European Union agreed on a Critical Medicines Act.
+Member states agreed to stockpile medicines and invest in new production of key drugs to prevent shortages and ensure there is no repeat of the panic buying from overseas that occurred during the COVID-19 pandemic.
+The list of critical medicines includes more than 300 pharmaceuticals, including paracetamol, morphine and insulin.
+Any 5 or more EU members will be able to ask the European Commission to procure medicines collectively.
+Governments will be able to subsidise new factories to make ingredients or drugs.